 Sonos has announced that, as of May 2020, it intends to drop all support and software updates for a substantial number of its "legacy" products.
 Sonos insists that this is necessary if it is to continue to innovate at its current pace.
-The affected devices, the company argues, "do not have enough memory or processing power to sustain future innovation."
+The affected devices, the company argues, "

 The products that will be reclassified as "legacy" include: